-Where appropriate, students, who have cognitive, sensory, physical or social emotional concerns, may be awarded access arrangements for tests, examinations, assessments, etc. This may be in the form of extra time (up to 50%), use of readers, scribes, laptop provision, etc. being awarded.
+Where appropriate, students, who have cognition, sensory, physical or social emotional concerns, may be awarded access arrangements for tests, examinations, assessments, etc. This may be in the form of extra time (up to 50%), use of readers, scribes, laptop provision, etc. being awarded.
 The awarding of these access arrangements is based on cognitive and academic assessment of the student through a process that involves a PATOSS assessment of the student.
-The dispensations will then form part of the normal working arrangements of the student in classrooms and for test purposes.
-Refer also to Examination Policy.
+The access arrangements will then form part of the normal working arrangements of the student in classrooms and for test purposes.
+Refer also to Examination and Access Arrangements Policy.